Browse All Strategic Priorities

 Recognizing that Canada’s marketing and advertising industry doesn’t always mirror our diversity, and that we are uniquely placed to support, if not lead societal justice efforts through our work, the ACA formed a diversity, equity and inclusion (DEI) committee.

 The committee’s mandate is simple: support, educate, and empower member companies – and the industry at large – by delivering diversity, equity, and inclusion initiatives, to affect lasting impact and measurable, positive change.

-Importantly, the advertising industry is uniquely placed to underpin efforts as it acts as a reflection of society.
-We have a responsibility to accurately portray and represent our diverse populations not only with the faces in front of the camera, but also with the multitude of people behind the scenes who contribute to the creative output.
+Importantly, the outcomes of these efforts will lead to an advertising industry that accurately portrays and represents our diverse populations, not only with the faces in front of the camera, but also with the multitude of people behind the scenes who contribute to the creative output.

 ACA Mission: As marketers’ only independent voice, we fight for members’ interests and positive social change to maximize ROI.

 In addition, the ACA also formed a DEI Committee, made up of senior leaders from both member and non-member companies.
 The committee is chaired by Esther Benzie, Vice President, CIBC, and includes nine additional members from the following national advertisers:

 - Loblaw Companies Ltd.

 - Molson Coors Canada